KAPUNI GREEN HYDROGEN PROJECT

 Approximately 60% of New Zealand’s energy needs are currently met by fossil fuels.

-New Zealand has committed to net zero carbon emissions by 2050 and green hydrogen is key to decarbonizing difficult sectors such as commercial and heavy transport and industrial chemicals.
+New Zealand has committed to net zero carbon emissions by 2050 and green hydrogen is key to decarbonising difficult sectors such as commercial and heavy transport and industrial chemicals.

 However, our decarbonisation performance over the past 20 years has been poor.